matheus-santos/matheus-santos.github.io/_posts/2017-11-15-Lean_startup_hit_the_market_first_and_learn_from_it.md

 ---
-title:  "LEAN: Hit the market first and learn from it"
+title:  "Lean startup: Hit the market first and learn from it"
 category: tech advice
 ---